CERC-Genomic-Medicine/HGDP_1KG_ancestry_inference/README.md

 ### Input: Study and reference VCFs
 - Input VCFs should be split by chromosome and named starting with "chr{#}."
 - Input VCFs should be gzipped.
-- Inout VCFs should be indexed with corresponding '.tbi' files in the same location.
+- Input VCFs should be indexed with corresponding '.tbi' files in the same location.
 - Study and reference files can be in different locations.
 Input reference VCFs located at: `projects/rrg-vmooser/shared/HGDP_1KG/input_vcfs/`
 ### Input: Reference population labels